-There are other camera settings that affect brightness as well, so brightness changes may not immediately be obvious; shutter speed and ISO are the other two key settings that you use to set the overall exposure.
+This matters for a few reasons.
+First, larger apertures allow more light to reach the camera sensor, which results in brighter photos.
+(There are other camera settings that affect brightness as well, so brightness changes may not immediately be obvious; shutter speed and ISO are the other two key settings that you use to set the overall exposure.)

-But all else being equal, if you widen the aperture, the photo becomes brighter.
-Like this:
+But all else being equal, if you widen the aperture, the photo becomes brighter:

-And if you narrow the aperture, the photo becomes darker.
-Like this:
+And if you narrow the aperture, the photo becomes darker:

 So brightness is one big reason you should pay attention to the aperture.
-You’ll often be faced with situations where your camera doesn’t have enough light to get a good exposure–unless you widen the aperture, that is.
-Because a wide aperture will draw in more light, allowing you to brighten up the photo and get a great final result.
+You’ll often be faced with situations where your camera doesn’t have enough light to get a good exposure unless you widen the aperture.

 A photo with a shallow depth of field, on the other hand, has very little in focus.
 The main subject will be sharp, but the areas in front and behind will be blurry, like this:

-Note that neither a shallow depth of field or a deep depth of field is actually better–they’re just different ways to produce creative photos.
-While some subjects do work better with shallow depth of field, and other subjects work better with deep depth of field, there are occasions where photographers will go against convention and get something truly unique.
+Note that neither a shallow depth of field nor a deep depth of field is actually better.
+Instead, they’re just different ways to produce creative photos.
+While some subjects do look best with a shallow depth of field effect and other subjects look best with a deep depth of field effect, there are occasions where photographers go against convention and get something truly unique.

-You see, the aperture is what determines the depth of field.
+So what does the depth of field have to do with the aperture?
+Well, the aperture heavily influences the depth of field.
 If you use a wide aperture – say, f/2.8 – you’ll get a very shallow depth of field.
-You’ll also get a brighter photo (for reasons stated above).
+You’ll also get a brighter photo (for the reasons stated above).

-In other words, you can creatively control the amount of your photo that is sharp–just by changing the aperture.
+In other words, just by adjusting the aperture, you can creatively control the amount of your photo that is sharp.

-This is because landscape photography relies on getting the entire scene in focus, from the river in the foreground to the mountains in the background and everything in-between.
+Landscape photographers commonly use narrow apertures.
+This is because landscape compositions often look best when the entire scene is in focus, from the river in the foreground to the mountains in the background.

 For landscape photographers, the deep depth of field is what keeps the scene engaging.
-It causes the viewer to appreciate every aspect of the scene, including foreground and background details.
+It helps the viewer appreciate every aspect of the scene, including both foreground and background details.

-To capture a deep depth of field landscape photo, you’ll need to use an aperture of at least f/8, though you may need to go all the way to f/16 or f/18.
-The precise aperture depends on the distance from your camera to the nearest subject–in cases where the nearest subject is very close to the camera, you’ll need a greater depth of field, and in cases where the nearest subject is far from the camera, a shallower depth of field will be fine.
+To capture a deep depth-of-field landscape photo, you’ll need to use an aperture of at least f/8, though you may need to go all the way to f/16 or f/18.
+The required aperture really depends on the distance from your camera to the nearest subject; in cases where the nearest subject is very close to the camera, you’ll need a greater depth of field, and in cases where the nearest subject is far from the camera, a shallower depth of field will be fine.

-Note that if the nearest subject is really close, such as ice cracks in the foreground of a winter mountain shot, you won’t have the aperture capabilities to make the entire scene sharp.
-You’ll need to do something called focus stacking, where you take multiple photos with your focus on different areas of the scene and blend them together during photo editing.
+Note that if the nearest subject is really close, such as ice cracks in the foreground of a winter mountain shot, your lens may not have the aperture capabilities to keep the entire scene sharp.
+You’ll need to do something called focus stacking, where you take multiple photos with the focus set on different areas of the scene and blend them together during photo editing.
 This is a fairly complex technique and not one I recommend for beginners.